With directory group-to-team provisioning from your IdP, user updates will automatically sync with your Docker organizations and teams.

 a) If the IdP provided group mappings for the user, the user gets added to the organizations and teams indicated by the group mappings.

 b) If the IdP didn't provide group mappings, it checks if the user is already a member of the organization, or if the SSO connection is for multiple organizations (only at company level) and if the user is a member of any of those organizations.
-If the user is not a member, it adds the user to the default team and organization configured in the SSO connection.
+If the user isn't a member, it adds the user to the default team and organization configured in the SSO connection.

 To correctly assign your users to Docker teams, you must create groups in your IdP following the naming pattern